All Episodes

 Here's Candy Crowley.

-After the president's remarks about the government gathering phone and internet data on Americans, John King spoke with uh with Candy Crowley, said the aggressive government role in trying to find out who's doing these things is it add to the suspicions that people will have about are they really not listening to my phone call, are they really not going into my emails in a way that oversteps hunting for terrorists and look that this is such an inane question.
+After the president's remarks about the government gathering phone and internet data on Americans, John King spoke with Candy Crowley, said the aggressive government role in trying to find out who's doing these things, does it add to the suspicions that people will have about are they really not listening to my phone call?

-What he's asking Candy Crowley is are people really going to believe, Candy, that the government's not reading their emails.
+What he's asking Candy Crowley is, are people really going to believe, Candy, that the government's not reading their emails?

 Are people really going to believe that they're not looking at their pictures?